 The DeLorean's suspension and steering has been extensively modified to improve adjustability, performance, and mechanical robustness.
 We designed custom control arms and uprights, installed coilovers on all four corners, and fit an aftermarket steering rack.

 MARTY is also equipped with a prototype Brembo brake-by-wire system which allows for fast independent control of each wheel.
 Upgraded calipers and rotors ensure ample stopping force is available in all test conditions.

 Measurement and Compute

-In order to know where it is, and how fast it is moving, MARTY uses an off-the-shelf GPS/inertial navigation sensor fusion system.
-Two antennas, one on each side of the roof, allow for accurate measurement of the angle of the car body, which is critical for drifting.
+In order to know where it is, and how fast it is moving, MARTY uses an off-the-shelf GPS/internal navigation sensor fusion system.
+Two antennas, one on each side of the roof, allow for accurate measurement of the angle of the car body which is critical for drifting.